Kunsthistorisches Institut in Florenz

 The Kunsthistorisches Institut in Florenz (KHI) is one of the oldest research institutions dedicated to the history of art and architecture in Italy, where facets of European, Mediterranean and global history are investigated.

-Founded in 1897 by a group of independent scholars, it has been under the auspices of the Max Planck Society since 2002.
-Approximately seventy scholars are currently employed at the Institute, which is run by two directors, and the promotion of international young academics is high on its internal agenda.
-In addition to numerous individual research projects, those funded by third parties and numerous collaborations with international universities, museums and research institutes, Kunsthistorisches Institut in Florenz provides a platform for larger long- and medium-term projects whose subject matter ranges from Late Antiquity to the Modern Age.
+Founded in 1897 by a group of independent scholars, it has been under the auspices of the Max Planck Society since 2002, and is one of the few institutes of the Max Planck Society situated outside Germany.
+Approximately seventy scholars are currently employed at the institute, which is run by two directors, and the promotion of international young academics is high on its internal agenda.
+In addition to numerous individual research projects, those funded by third parties and numerous collaborations with international universities, museums and research institutes, Kunsthistorisches Institut in Florenz provides a platform for larger long and medium term projects whose subject matter ranges from Late Antiquity to the Modern Age.

-The Institute's resources, including the library with over 360,000 volumes, some of which are extremely rare, over 1,070 ongoing journal subscriptions, and one of the most wide-ranging photographic libraries on Italian art, are available to researchers from all over the world, including part of the collection of Evelyn Sandberg-Vavalà.
-The Institute also offers a programme of public academic events.
+The institute's resources, including the library with over 360,000 volumes, some of which are extremely rare, over 1,070 ongoing journal subscriptions, and one of the most wide-ranging photographic libraries on Italian art, are available to researchers from all over the world, including part of the collection of Evelyn Sandberg-Vavalà.
+The institute also offers a programme of public academic events.

-History of the Institute
+History of the institute

 The idea of creating an art historical research institute in Florence was first discussed within a circle of academics, connoisseurs and artists gathered around the collector Baron Karl Eduard von Liphart.
 In the winter semester of 1888/89, August Schmarsow, professor of art history at Breslau, taught courses at various locations in Florence.
 Schmarsow is considered by many to be the prime initiator of the Kunsthistorisches Institut in Florenz.